 Rain didn’t dampen the excitement of Best Western Racing driver David Reutimann on Monday.
 David raced his way to his first NASCAR Spring Cup victory with a rain soaked win in a shortened Coca-Cola 600 at Lowes Motor Speedway.
-A hard driven race by David and a strategic move to stay out under caution late in the race by crew chief Rodney Childers put the No. 00 team in position for victory when the race was officially stopped due to rain.
+A hard driven race by David and a strategic move to stay out under caution late…Details

 In my earlier years, I disdained the city tours.
 Upon arriving at a new destination, I always struck out on my own to see the sights for myself rather than have them pointed out by a guide wearing a neck microphone.
 But then there comes a time when ease of travel is nearly as important as the adventure itself.
 This usually happens when the knees weaken, the inhalations and exhalations quicken, and finding a place to sit for a spell takes on greater importance.

 However, rather than give up my wandering ways entirely, my wife Lyn and I have formulated a method that combines my free-spirited younger days with my current need for resting weary bones that no longer share my enthusiasm.Details

 If I were not a travel writer, I’d be a food writer.
 My gastronomic passion is wide ranging…I’m fascinated at how eating at airports has evolved in recent years.
 I even frequently arrive early just to see what’s on the menu.
 In-flight fare has never bothered me all that much and I enjoy the break from the monotony of a long flight.